 Best stones to sell are plastic ones and in the above sets come in sufficient numbers in plastic bags.

 You may also supply a beginners book at a reasonable price, such as that by Charles Matthews or that by Neil Moffatt (both British Go players), but do not expect to sell as many as the sets.

 The BGA can supply you with a supply of such sets and books to sell, heavily discounted and on a sale or return basis.
 You should contact the bookseller in good time to discuss your requirements.

 Also you will need appropriate amounts of change and somewhere to keep it.
-You will find a lot of people will not have cash on them, but at least you can show them what they can buy and direct them to Pentangle to buy on line.
+You will find a lot of people will not have cash on them, but at least you can show them what they can buy and direct them via our website to suppliers such as Pentangle to buy on line.